Home

 How Often to Take Your Cat to the Vet

-It is recommended to take your cat to the vet twice a year for a physical exam and evaluation of special health needs.
+However, overall it is recommended to take your cat to the vet twice a year for a physical exam and evaluation of special health needs.

 It is important not to wait until your cat’s tooth is rotten before having a dental done.
 You certainly wouldn’t wait until gingivitis had developed into periodontal disease to do something about it.